Introduction: Nidhi Company Vs NBFC Company

 Nidhi Company is a company aiming to develop the habit of savings and providing funds to their members in case of need.
 It can be started with small or with less capital.
 Whereas NBFC Company can only provide loans to the needy and requires huge capital investment.

-Both types of entities has many advantages as well as some restrictions on them.
+Both types of entities have many advantages as well as some restrictions on them.
 However, Nidhi Companies have some more restrictions that NBFCs don’t have.
 NBFCs have the benefit of some extended roles and benefits to the customer over Nidhi Companies.

 Nidhi Company -